FREE CONSULTATION (314) 361-4300

 Your Injuries are Severe or Catastrophic

 When an injury is severe or catastrophic, it often leads to higher compensation.
-This is because more severe injuries often lead to higher levels of pain and suffering, as well as increased costs for medical treatment and lost wages.
+This is because more severe injuries often lead to higher levels of pain and suffering, as well as increased medical treatment costs and lost wages.
 Catastrophic injuries can have a profound and long-lasting impact on an individual’s life, making it difficult or even impossible to return to work.
 As a result, these claims often lead to significantly higher settlements.

 You Have a Permanent Disability

-If your job function has been limited or you’ve been diagnosed with a permanent disability, we can help you determine the full value of your workers comp claim.
+If your job function has been limited or you’ve been diagnosed with a permanent disability, we can help you determine the full value of your workers’ comp claim.

 You’re Facing Extensive Medical Bills